A fever is when your child’s body temperature is higher than 38°C. A normal temperature range for children is 36.5°C-38°C.

 - vomits or has diarrhoea

-If any of these symptoms are severe – for example, your child finds it very difficult to breathe or is unresponsive – or if your child’s condition worsens rapidly, go to a hospital emergency department or call an ambulance straight away.
+If any of these symptoms are severe or your child’s condition worsens rapidly, go to a hospital emergency department or call an ambulance by phoning 000.
+If your child finds it very difficult to breathe or is unresponsive, call 000 straight away.

-If your child has a fever, the most important thing is to make sure your child is drinking enough to avoid dehydration:
+If your child has a fever, make sure your child is drinking enough to avoid dehydration:

 - If your breastfed child is younger than 6 months, offer extra breastfeeds.

-- If your formula-fed child is younger than 6 months, offer the usual amount of formula.
+- If your formula-fed child is younger than 6 months, offer smaller amounts of formula more often.

 You might need to give your child smaller amounts of fluid, but more often.

-You can treat fever with medication like paracetamol if the fever is making your child hot and uncomfortable.
-Check the medication packaging for the recommended dose and frequency.
+You can treat fever with paracetamol if the fever is making your child hot and uncomfortable.
+Check the medicine packaging for the recommended dose and frequency.
 You can use ibuprofen if your child is older than 3 months.

-If you need to use medication to treat a fever for longer than 48 hours, it’s important to see a GP.
+If you need to use medicine to treat a fever for longer than 48 hours, see a GP.

-Here are some other things you can do to make sure your child is comfortable:
+Here are other things you can do to make sure your child is comfortable:

 - Dress your child in light clothing.
 One layer less than your child usually wears is about right.

 - Avoid cool baths, sponging and fans.
-These can actually make your child more uncomfortable.
+These can make your child more uncomfortable.

 - Don’t pressure your child to eat.
 If your child isn’t hungry during a fever, that’s OK.